 - Polish your people skills: the successful male model, the one that repeatedly gets re-booked, is the one that can put his ego aside and work well with the rest of the team.
 Shooting and pulling off catwalk events are major team enterprises.

 - Learn on the job: take advice from editor’s and photographers to better understand your strengths and weaknesses; they will see you more akin to how the public will, which is often different to how you may see yourself.

 - “It still happens, but don’t fall for those scams in which someone promises to create a photo portfolio for you that guarantees you work,” says Grindley.
-“If you have a future in modelling, go with a reputable agency, and feel free to shop around.
+“If you have a future in modeling, go with a reputable agency, and feel free to shop around.
 You need a good relationship with the team behind you.”
 Likewise, get a good contract.
 There are shysters out there.

 - Don’t expect to make a fortune.
-Modelling is the rare example of an industry in which the pay gap works in favour of women.
+Modeling is the rare example of an industry in which the pay gap works in favour of women.
 Models often have to cover their own expenses, too.
 Think of it like football: Premiership players make a packet, but then there are those in the Isthmian League.